Sibyx/django_api_forms/docs/tutorial.md

 ### Mapping

-You can use `Meta` class in specific `Form` class with optional dictionary type attribute `mapping = {}` which allows you to map JSON attributes on `Form` attributes:
+You can use `Meta` class in specific `Form` class with optional dictionary type attribute `mapping = {}` which allows you to map JSON attributes to `Form` attributes:

 **JSON example**